Cathedral of Saint Thomas More (Arlington, Virginia): Cathedral of St. Thomas More

+As of 2024, the parish had 1,400 members.
+It currently offers grade levels pre-kindergarten through eighth and has approximately 400 students.

 Description

 Since its 2023-2024 renovation, the cathedral has had a neogothic appearance.
 Prior to the renovation, it was in a predominantly mid-century modern style.
 The altar is located at the crossing of the Latin cross-shaped structure.
 Located in a gallery behind the altar is a three-manual M.P.
 Moeller organ with 28 ranks of pipes installed in 1961.
 The organ was redesigned and expanded to 53 ranks in 1980 by organ builder Robert Wyant.
-Wyant served as cathedral organist from 1964, after two years as assistant organist, until his retirement in 1998.
+He served as cathedral organist from 1964, after two years as assistant organist, until his retirement in 1998.